 A big part of our nomadic plan is to be able to travel anywhere.
-The problem is that we bought a used 2009 Palomino Bronco 1500 which doesn’t have a grey tank to capture the sink water.
+The problem is that we bought a used 2009 Palomino Bronco 1500 which does not have a grey tank to capture the sink water.
 What it has is a passthrough pipe to displace the sink water on the outside of the truck.
-In most places releasing grey water (sink/shower water) willy nilly like this is at best frowned upon and in other places, it is downright illegal.
-2009 doesn’t seem like that long ago.
-It is hard to fathom that this was still an acceptable practice to the extent that manufacturers were making campers without grey tanks, but here we are.
-For all I know they still do.
+In most places releasing grey water (sink/shower water) willy nilly is at best frowned upon and in other places, it is illegal.
+Typically this type of setup uses a small inflatable jug to capture the sink water on the outside of the vehicle.
+This is not exactly stealth for camping in urban environments.
 So this post is about the way we went about installing a grey tank in our nomadic home.

 Be a Good Nomad and Use a Grey Tank

+Some campers dump grey water on the ground rather than capturing it and disposing of it in a central location.
 I highly recommend a grey tank and it should be mandatory when camping near others or urban environments.
-Even if you use eco-friendly soaps (which we do) and a sink strainer no one camping near you wants to smell your sink water and it can attract large animals to areas where they don’t belong.
+Even if you use eco-friendly soaps (which we do) and a sink strainer no one camping near you wants to smell your sink water and it can attract large animals to areas where they do not belong.
 In many states, it is now illegal to dump grey water so you need a grey tank if you want to travel freely.

 I need to preface our process of installing a grey tank by saying that plumbing is the worst.
+I’m good at math, electrical, and construction but plumbing always frustrates me.
 There are at least three different standards (NPT, MIP, AN, the list may go on; I’m not a plumber) and they are all slightly different so getting tubing and fittings to line up at times seems impossible.
-Most fittings are listed by their ID (Inside Diameter) but some are listed by OD (Outside Diameter) and there is also a multitude of different connectors (screw down, barb, push to fit).
-Of course, if you don’t get the right pieces then they won’t fit or worse you can end up with a leak.
+Most fittings are listed by their ID (Inside Diameter) but some are listed by OD (Outside Diameter) and there is also a multitude of different connectors (screw-down, barb, push to fit).
+Of course, if you don’t get the right pieces then they won’t fit, or worse you can end up with a leak.
 All that to say I bought and returned a lot of pieces that dimensionally should have fit but for a multitude of reasons did not.

-Another issue with camper plumbing is that it isn’t the same as home plumbing.
+Another issue with camper plumbing is that it is not the same as home plumbing.
 Home plumbing mostly uses copper or PVC pipes.
 The RV industry seems to use a lot of flexible hose and tubing.
-I can’t say this is true for all manufacturers but it was in our case.
+I cannot say this is true for all manufacturers but it was in our case.
 I guess it allows for more flexibility when the camper is in motion although they use copper for the propane lines so who is to say why this is the case.

-Our Grey Tank – A Barker 12 Gallon Tank
+Choosing a Grey Tank – Our Barker 12 Gallon Tank

-Our chosen tank is a Barker 12 Gal water tank kit hoping that the kit would come with enough pieces that making the connections would be easy… I was wrong.
+We chose a Barker 12 Gal water tank kit hoping that the kit would come with enough pieces that making the connections would be easy… I was wrong.
 I primarily choose this tank because the 20″L x 12″H x 12″W fit my desired install spot perfectly and it was premanufactured and ready to ship with threaded fittings.
 The Barker tank is meant to be used with a 1-1/4″ bilge hose or pipe for the intake.
 This is a standard size for a freshwater holding tank, but not ideal for the 3/4″ outlet from our sink.
 The threaded outlets on the Barker tank are small and odd.
-3/8″ is very small for grey water usage and it is a hard connection to find.
-3/4″ or even 1/2″ would be better for easily sourcing fittings at local hardware stores.
+3/8″ is very small for greywater usage and it is a hard connection to find.
+1″ or 3/4″ would be better for easily sourcing fittings at a local hardware store.